oschwartz10612/poppler-windows/README.md

 - Ensure that [poppler-feedstock](https://github.com/conda-forge/poppler-feedstock) is up to date.

-- Create a new pull request and bump `POPPLER_VERSION` in `.github/workflows/package.yaml` to the latest.
+- Create a new pull request and bump `POPPLER_VERSION` in `package.sh` to the latest.

 - After merged the tag will be matched and the workflow will trigger a new release.